Stress and symptoms

 Noticing that pressure, worry or anticipation can affect how settled your body feels.

-Carefully scoped support for gut-brain stress patterns, symptom-related worry and coping alongside appropriate medical care.
+Hypnotherapy for stress, symptom-related worry and coping with diagnosed IBS, alongside appropriate medical care.

 Many people notice that stress, worry and bodily symptoms can feed into each other.
 The more the body feels unsettled, the more the mind monitors it, and the more intense the loop can become.